 The Spacer Block adds an adjustable amount of empty space between blocks.
 You can use the Spacer Block to create padding and white space on pages and blog posts.
 The Spacer Block can also help resize images and other blocks.

-Note: You can add padding in non-content areas, such as below banners or above footers, with the Style Editor.
-The padding options vary by template.
-For assistance with this, visit Making style changes.
+Tip: You can add padding in other areas, like below banners or above footers, using the Style Editor.
+To learn more, visit Making style changes.

 Watch a video